Being cheated on is probably one of the most painful experience a person can ever go through.

 Clinical Psychologist, The Aiki Relationship Institute | Author

-One of the things that is often striking for couples who do the work to recover from infidelity, gain an understanding of what happened and what they need to do to change, and move through that process is that the pain of the infidelity still crops up and can be problematic to the relationship.
+One of the things that are often striking for couples who do the work to recover from infidelity, gain an understanding of what happened and what they need to do to change, and move through that process is that the pain of the infidelity still crops up and can be problematic to the relationship.

 The feelings can be triggered by all sorts of things, from driving by a restaurant where your partner conducted part of the affair to storylines in movies or on television.
 The tendency is to often feel like you should be over the feelings because you have done the work, but it is important to remember that emotions are often slower in their change than thoughts are.